MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

 ![Layers tool](media/layers-tool.JPG "Layers tool")

 When you select the **Layers** tool, you'll see a list of all the layers in the model.
-Tap a row to show or hide that layer.

 ![Unselected](media/unselected.JPG "Unselected") ![Selected](media/selected.JPG "Selected")